wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

 = 1.1.8 =
-* Added: the *call_id* parameter that does not affect when the plugin generates the CSS rules based on parameter values.
+* Added: the *call_id* parameter that does not affect the CSS rules based on parameter values.
 * Added: the *RCW_filter_widget_output_array* filter that enables to render custom PHP array in responsive columns.
 * Fixed: an issue that the page load gets too slow in the plugin's setting pages.